rakesh-rs211/LinuxWorkshop/ReadMe.md

 # Introduction to Linux Workshop - Fall 2024
 This readme file is complimentary to slides for the workshop to make it easier to follow through and copy the commands, as required.
+Recording from a similar workshop from Oct 2023 is available: https://vimeo.com/877113992

 ## **Table of content**
 [**Getting started**](#getting-started)\